joshuaboniface/rffmpeg/SETUP.md

    ```
    jellyfin1 $ export jellyfin_data_path="/var/lib/jellyfin"
+   jellyfin1 $ export jellyfin_cache_path="/var/lib/jellyfin"
    transcode1 $ export jellyfin_data_path="/var/lib/jellyfin"
+   transcode1 $ export jellyfin_cache_path="/var/lib/jellyfin"
    ```

    The important subdirectories for `rffmpeg`'s operation are:

+   * `$jellyfin_cache_path/`: Used to store cached extracted data.
-   * `transcodes/`: Used to store on-the-fly transcoding files, and configurable separately in Jellyfin but with `rffmpeg` I recommend leaving it at the default location under the data path.
+   * `$jellyfin_cache_path/transcodes/`: Used to store on-the-fly transcoding files, and configurable separately in Jellyfin but with `rffmpeg` I recommend leaving it at the default location under the cache path.
-   * `data/subtitles/`: Used to store on-the-fly extracted subtitles so that they can be reused later.
+   * `$jellyfin_data_path/data/subtitles/`: Used to store on-the-fly extracted subtitles so that they can be reused later.
-   * `cache/`: Used to store cached extracted data.
-   * `.ssh/`: This doesn't exist yet but will after the next step.
+   * `$jellyfin_data_path/.ssh/`: This doesn't exist yet but will after the next step.

    **NOTE:** On Docker, these directories are different.
 The main data directory (our `jellyfin_data_path`) is `/config`, and the cache directory is separate at `/cache`.
 Both must be exported and mounted on targets for proper operation.